-Princeton Energy and Climate Scholars (PECS) brings together a select interdisciplinary group of Princeton Ph.D. students with research expertise ranging from energy security and technology to climate science and policy.
+The Princeton Energy and Climate Scholars (PECS) program, administered by the High Meadows Environmental Institute (HMEI), brings together a select interdisciplinary group of Princeton Ph.D. students with research expertise ranging from climate science and energy policy to environmental humanities.

 The PECS student body includes 15-20 Ph.D. students.
 An individual’s membership is for a maximum of two-years.
 Each year, the turnover includes about half of the group to ensure continuity among group members.